Kaldarbek-ux/BankOTP/README.md

 ## 🔒 Security Practices

-- Passwords are hashed with SHA-256 (or better)
-- OTP is time-based (TOTP using PyOTP)
+- 🔑 Bcrypt Password Hashing
+- Passwords are hashed using the bcrypt algorithm, which provides strong protection against brute-force attacks and rainbow tables due to its adaptive nature and built-in salt generation.
+- 🔐 AES Encryption for OTP Secrets
+- User-specific OTP secrets are encrypted using AES (symmetric encryption) before being stored in the PostgreSQL database.
+This ensures the secrets cannot be read even if the database is compromised.
 - Google reCAPTCHA prevents automated form submissions
 - Transactions and logins are logged for traceability
+- 🔐 RSA Digital Signatures
+- Transactions are digitally signed using RSA private keys and verified using public keys.
+This guarantees the authenticity and integrity of signed messages or transactions.

 ---

 ## 📚 Technologies Used

 - Python 3 + Flask
-- HTML + Bootstrap
+- PostgreSQL
+- PyOTP for TOTP OTP generation
+- Cryptography library for AES & RSA
+- Bcrypt for password hashing
-- PyOTP, qrcode
+- qrcode for OTP setup
+- HTML/CSS (Bootstrap) for UI
 - Google reCAPTCHA API
-- JSON storage
+- JavaScript
-- RSA & SHA256 (cryptography)

 ---

-## 👨‍🎓 Author
+## 📜 Project Goals

+**Goal:** To create a secure, user-friendly demo of an electronic payment system using modern cryptographic tools and strong two-factor authentication practices.

+**Tasks:**
+- Implement user identity verification with bcrypt and OTP
+- Encrypt and securely store sensitive data (like OTP secrets)
+- Digitally sign transactions to ensure data authenticity
+- Prevent unauthorized access using CAPTCHA and secure sessions
+- Log and trace all financial operations

+---

+## 📌 Compliance Context

+The project is inspired by industry security standards like **PCI DSS**, which sets requirements for securely handling and storing payment data.
+Key principles include:
+- Strong access control and authentication
+- Encrypted transmission and storage of sensitive data
+- Regular monitoring and testing

+---

+## 📘 Educational Context

-> This project was developed as part of a diploma thesis:
+This application was developed as part of a diploma thesis:

-> **"Using Cryptography in Electronic Payment Systems Based on Two-Factor Authentication"**
+**"Using Cryptography in Electronic Payment Systems Based on Two-Factor Authentication"**

+It showcases the integration of modern cryptographic techniques into a banking system simulation, and can be used both for educational and demonstrative purposes.

+---

+## 👨‍💻 Author

+> Developed as a bachelor's graduation project by a student specializing in Cybersecurity at the Faculty of IT.

 ---